 When I was a kid, I always looked forward to the sweet and tart flavor of cranberry sauce at Thanksgiving dinner.
 In my littlest years, before I could even reach the counter, we would always go to my great aunt’s house.
 I have such vivid memories of the cranberry sauce adding sweet to the salty of the meal, and I loved making a turkey sandwich with the dinner roll and globs of tangy cranberry sauce.
 Though I loved cranberry sauce, not all sauces were created equal.
 Even as a kid, I knew that cranberry sauce should actually have cranberries in it, and I was always a little off put by the jello-like cylinder that would sometimes get plopped on a plate.
 Fortunately, my great aunt could make a mean cranberry sauce, and she is the inspiration for this recipe.

 The good news is that the hubs and I have mastered a perfectly cooked, juicy, flavorful turkey that can stand alone without any coverup.
 The better news?
-This cranberry sauce is like icing on a paleo cake.
+This cranberry sauce is like icing on the cake.
 It takes minutes to prepare.
 It can be made a full week in advance.
-And your family will be pumped at a bowl of freshly made, organically grown, nutrient dense cranberry sauce to top off a perfect Thanksgiving meal.
+And your family will be pumped at a bowl of freshly made, nutrient dense cranberry sauce to top off a perfect holiday meal.
 I am challenging you to make this year’s meal from scratch and to join the anti-can movement.
 No matter what you’re making (from pumpkin pie and cranberry sauce to gravy or green beans), fresh ingredients will truly make a memorable meal and leave everyone around that table with so much to be thankful for.

-Anti-Can Cranberry Sauce (GF, DF, NF)
+Anti-Can Cranberry Sauce

 WHAT YOU NEED: